 - TB is one of the leading causes of death among people living with HIV.

 - People with diabetes have a tuberculosis risk 2 to 3 times higher than people without diabetes.

-- Smoking may inhibit the effectiveness of life-saving treatment for HIV.
+- Smoking may inhibit the effectiveness of life-saving treatment for TB and HIV.

-Knowing your TB status is essential if you have a chronic disease, or you smoke, or both.
-TB testing can detect tuberculosis while it is still easily treatable, and before it takes a further toll on your health.
-You can be tested by your doctor, or by visiting a county health department.
+Knowing your TB status is essential if you have a chronic disease, smoke, or take an immunosuppressive medication.
+A TB blood test (IGRA) can detect tuberculosis infection while it is still easily treatable, and before it takes a further toll on your health.
+You can be tested by your healthcare provider, or by visiting a county health department.

 Early detection and treatment is essential to recovering from tuberculosis and living a better life.